need4swede/Powershell-Scripts/README.md

 # Useful Powershell Scripts

 Some powershell scripts that I've made that can be useful to automate certain tasks within Windows.
-Some of these have GUI versions available, but most of them run within a terminal.
+Hope they'll prove useful to some of you.
+Cheers!

 ## Getting Started